Book Prize Guidelines

 Hard Copy Submissions

 The author’s name should not appear on the manuscript.
+Acknowledgments of previous publications should not be included.
 All entries will be read anonymously.
 Please include two cover pages: one listing only the title of the manuscript, and the other listing the author’s name, address, telephone number, and email address.
-An acknowledgements page listing the publication history of individual stories or poems may be included, if desired.
 No application forms are necessary.

 For hard copy submissions, photocopies are acceptable.
 Please do not bind manuscripts with anything other than a binder clip or rubber band.
 Please include a self-addressed postage-paid postcard for confirmation of manuscript receipt.
 Please use a standard postcard—small index cards will not be accepted by the U.S. Postal Service.
 A stamped, self-addressed business size envelope must accompany the submission for notification of results.
 No manuscripts will be returned.
 All manuscripts that do not win will be recycled.